Justin24953/Justin24953-First-Year-Notes/Eloquent-Javascript/notes.md

 * The Main Difference Between a Expression and A Statments is that a expression doesn't effect the the program and Doesn't really stand on it's own compared to a statment.

-* A Statement Needs To have an Effect on the World or Tne Code In General.
+* A Statement Needs To have an Effect on the World or The Code In General.
 It can't just be a (value).

 * Side Effects Are the